shoumik123majumdar/Harmony-Hunt/README.md

 And for those who don’t want to log in, Spotle lets you jump into popular public playlists like RapCaviar or Viva Latino, so there's always something new to guess.

-Tired of being stumped on Heardle day after day?
-Switch to Spotle!
-With more clues and personalized game modes, you’ll be back in control.
-Whether you win or lose, you’ll still get to enjoy snippets of the music you love.
-So, why wait?
-Switch to Spotle and get the musical word-guessing experience you've been waiting for!

 ## How It Works
 You have **6 guesses** to guess the name of a song.
 After each incorrect guess, new clues are revealed to help you narrow down your answer: